-The Vigil for the deceased is the official prayer of the church for the deceased and the first of the three major rites celebrated by the Christian community.
+The Vigil for the deceased is the official prayer service of the church for the deceased and the first of the three major rites celebrated by the Catholic community.
 The vigil service is never omitted.

 When: The vigil is celebrated between the time of death and the funeral liturgy, often on the day before or evening before the funeral Mass.

 Where: The vigil may take place in the home of the deceased, at the funeral home, or in the church.

 Minister: A priest, deacon, or lay minister may lead this prayer.

 Content: The vigil takes the form of the Liturgy of the Word.
 It includes readings from sacred Scripture, song(s), psalm(s), and intercessory prayer.
 A brief homily/reflection by the leader is also included.
 The vigil service is the best time for family and friends to offer stories, reflections, and eulogies on the life of the deceased, rather than at the funeral Mass.
 Devotional prayers, such as the rosary, may not replace the vigil service.